 Group Life Insurance

-A group life insurance is a type of life insurance that covers a group of people.
+Group life insurance is a type of life insurance that covers a group of people.
 It is mostly provided by companies to its employees.
 As the insurance is done in a group, a group life insurance is considered cost-effective.
 The group can comprise lawyers, members of cooperative banks, societies, doctors, etc. This life insurance can be contributory, where the employees contribute along with the employer in the payment of the premium, or non-contributory, where the employer pays the entire premium amount.

 Life Insurance for Senior Citizens

-What all Life Insurance Covers?
+What Life Insurance Covers?

 Along with the standard coverage which varies with plan to plan, you can further enhance the protection with the help of riders, such as accidental death benefit rider, total or permanent disability rider and many more.
 The additional benefits can be availed on payment of some extra amount.
 Following are some common riders: